jonemo/blog.jonasneubert.com/_posts/2019-01-23-barcode-generation-python.md

 Then code disappeared and remains gone: https://bitbucket.org/01100101/code128/issues/4/code-has-gone

-Would have preferred over PubCode due to Pillow being optional, but in absence of code or maintance cannot recommend it.
+Would have preferred over PubCode due to Pillow being optional, but in absence of code or maintenance cannot recommend it.

 ### qrcode, PyQRCode, qrcodegen, segno